CaptainCrouton89/AlariaWiki/Xaphkiel.md

 They don't interact much with the rest of the world, because they spend most of their time fighting the Xaphkiel among the [stars](Stars).
 They generally reside on high-density sky-stones known as [mosodori](Mosodori) high in the sky.

 "you guys were making these super pure, beautiful stars less pure and beautiful, gtfo".
 Since they couldn't have the stars, they smashed them.
+Millenia of fighting.
+Sarakiel finding and butchering Xaphkiel children, and Xaphkiel crucifying captured Sarakiel and that sort of thing.

 # Heart Rush